tclahr/uac-docs/docs/index.md

 ## Using UAC

+UAC does not need to be installed on the target system.
+You only need to download the latest version from the [releases page](https://github.com/tclahr/uac/releases), uncompress and run it.
+As simple as that!

-A [profile](profile_file.md) name or a list of [artifacts](artifacts_file.md), and the destination directory need to be provided in order to run a collection.
+A [profile](profile_file.md) name and/or a list of [artifacts](artifacts_file.md), and the destination directory need to be provided in order to run a collection.
 The remaining parameters are optional.

 Common usage scenarios may include the following: